guowei42/Odin-Recipes/README.md

 # odin-recipes
-Learning HTML from Odin Project.
+Learning HTML from Odin Project. \
-Contains a simple recipe website for 3 recipes.
+Contains a simple recipe website for 3 recipes.\

+Lesson Learned:
-Learned how to create unordered and ordered lists.
+- Creating unordered and ordered lists.
+- Basic HTML with adding images
-Learned to link to other file directories
+- Linking to other file directories